When is Childhood Cancer Awareness Month?

-Childhood Cancer Awareness Month was designated to bring awareness to childhood cancer, which remains the leading cause of death by disease for children under the age of 15.
+September was designated Childhood Cancer Awareness Month to bring awareness to childhood cancer, which remains the leading cause of death by disease for children under the age of 14.

 St. Jude is leading the way the world understands, treats and defeats childhood cancer and other life-threatening diseases.

 Treatments invented at St. Jude have helped push the overall childhood cancer survival rate from 20% to more than 80% since we opened more than 50 years ago.
 And we won’t stop until no child dies from cancer.
 St. Jude creates more clinical trials for childhood cancer than any other children's hospital in the U.S.

 Our global initiative with the World Health Organization aims to cure at least 60% of children with six of the most common cancers by 2030.
 To further advance cures, we freely share our research worldwide through data-sharing and analysis resources.
 Every child saved at St. Jude means thousands more are saved in your community and around the world.